scotthlee/hamlet/README.md

 ![grad cam](img/composite.png)

-Grad-CAM often highlights parts of the iamge that wouldn't be important for making a dignosis--that is, it's not very specific as an abnormality localizer--but it does tend to capture the abnormalities when they're there.
+Grad-CAM often highlights parts of the image that wouldn't be important for making a dignosis--that is, it's not very specific as an abnormality localizer--but it does tend to capture the abnormalities when they're there.
 We hope to add other visualization methods soon.

 ### Embedding explorer
 Coming soon.